-Please describe the rationale for the project.
-That is, please explain how the project appears likely to meaningfully advance the field of Public Interest Technology and further the goals stated in this RFP.
+• Describe the rationale for the project.
+That is, explain how the project appears likely to meaningfully advance the field of public interest technology and further the goals stated in this RFP.
 It will be helpful to list the assumptions the project is making about its work, its prioritized activities, and its intended impact over time.
+(500-word limit)